inspec/inspec/docs-chef-io/content/inspec/resources/selinux.md

 ### booleans

-`booleans` returns the information about boolean as returned by [semanage boolean -l -n](https://man7.org/linux/man-pages/man8/semanage-boolean.8.html)
+`booleans` returns the information about SELinux booleans as returned by [semanage boolean -l -n](https://man7.org/linux/man-pages/man8/semanage-boolean.8.html)

 describe selinux.booleans do
   its("names") { should include "httpd_enable_homedirs" }